 Amy Sillman is a Brooklyn-based American painter, who works in oils, acrylics, drawings, collage, videos, and zines.
 Sillman is known for making pictures that shift between abstraction and figurative representation.
 Her gestural approach to painting combines figurative art with abstract art as she converts portraiture into abstraction that alludes to bodies and objects.
 In a typical Sillman painting, slashes of paint are interrupted by a form that could be a hand or a foot, which then retreats back into abstraction.

 Raised in Chicago, Sillman moved to New York in 1975 to study Japanese and ended up attending the School for Visual Arts, where she worked with Joan Snyder, Pat Steir, and Louise Fishman.
-She also worked on “Heresies: A Feminist Publication on Art and Politics.”
+She also contributed to “Heresies: A Feminist Publication on Art and Politics.”
 After graduating in 1979, she painted for more than a decade without showing her work.
 During this decade, Sillman knew that her work did not fit the dominant artistic modes of the day.

 However, recognition came to her after she received an M.F.A. from Bard College in 1995.
 In that year she received a National Endowment for the Arts Fellowship and the Elaine de Kooning Memorial Fellowship.
 In 1999, she was awarded fellowships from the Pollock-Krasner Foundation and the Joan Mitchell Foundation.
 In 2001, she received a Guggenheim Fellowship.